strainger/Archived-PhasmoHelper/README.md

 ### Shortcuts

 - Press 'ctrl + alt' to quickly show your notes
-- Press 'ctrl + space' to quickly restart the count-up timer
+- Press 'ctrl + shift' to quickly restart the count-up timer

 ### Things you should know